zarf-dev/proposals/0048-schema-update-process/README.md

 - Wait at least two versions before fully removing it.
 -->

 `zarf dev convert` will be released alongside the v1beta1 schema.
-Given that this is a simple command with low amounts of risk, it will not go through a phased maturity process (I.E. alpha/beta/stable)
+Given that this is a simple command with low amounts of risk, it will not go through a phased maturity process (i.e., alpha/beta/stable).

 ### Upgrade / Downgrade Strategy